Raymond-Youssef/Job-Portal/README.md

 - Checkout your database PORT
 - Checkout your database NAME
 - Don't forget to create Database named `job_portal`
+- Open any Laravel Project and copy the files mentioned in `.gitignore` file to the this project

 # Contribution Hints